Leeds-MRG/Minos/README.md

 └─  US_spatial_lookup/
 ```

 4. Create a ```conda``` environment in which to run *Minos* using the file provided, as below.
 Then activate it with either ```source activate minos_conda``` or ```conda activate minos_conda```, depending on your system.
 NOTE: This can cause conflicts with conda R packages that are already installed.
-Some R packages may need to be removed in the environment this is beinginstalled from (e.g. base).
+Some R packages may need to be removed in the environment this is being installed from (e.g. ```base```).
+A known issue is that R packages installed via ```install.packages()``` can cause conflicts with instances of the same packages installed via ```conda install```.
+In this case, it is recommended that you uninstall the offending packages with ```remove.packages()``` and then, if necessary, uninstall and reinstall via ```conda uninstall``` and ```conda reinstall```.
+If that fails, we recommend you uninstall and reinstall Anaconda/Miniconda entirely to start from a fresh base environment.

 ```
 > conda env create -n minos_conda -f environment.yml
 ```

 5. Navigate to the uppermost *Minos* folder.
 The following command will install *Minos* and all its dependencies.
 All replenishing and transition data necessary to run *Minos* will be generated, all of which are derived from the Understanding Society dataset.
+This may take several minutes.
 You will then be able to run any of the microsimulation scenarios provided.

 ```> make setup```